Windows search not working or unavailable: A problem that can be simply resolved

 - Then, in the same Search folder, locate a key titled CortanaConsent.
 Double-click it and amend its value to 0.
 Click OK for confirmation. (img)

-- Close the Registry and reboot your PC for all the amendments to take place.
+- Close the Registry and reboot your PC for all the amendments.
 Your Windows search must be back to the common mode and no longer provide empty results.

 Solution 1.
 Reboot Search services with the help of a Task Manager